-Having commuted to law school myself while working and being married with two children (three by the end), I have a great deal of respect for what it takes for our students to obtain a legal degree on a night-time basis.
-And having spent over 35 years in the legal community of Sonoma County as a litigator and mediator, there is much I have to share toward making their careers a reality.
+As a graduate of Empire College School of Law, I understand what it takes for our students to obtain a legal degree in an evening program.
+I have experienced firsthand the benefits of learning from faculty comprised of local attorneys and judges who are invested in preparing our graduates for successful legal careers.
 Empire has a long and strong tradition of graduating skilled, ethical advocates and community leaders, and as Dean, I am honored to be part of that continuing success.